What size portions of food should I offer my child?

 I know this all sounds simple and easy.
 But it’s much harder to implement, as it often requires a total mind (and habit) shift.

-If you want more support with implementing the Division of Responsibility and some other strategies to get your child the nutrition they need, check out my group coaching program called End Picky Eating.
+If you want more support with implementing the Division of Responsibility and some other strategies to get your child the nutrition they need, check out my free training “How to teach kids to try new foods without struggles at dinnertime.”

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier